dannydabbles/dreamdeck/README.md

 | `/todo`        | Add a TODO item                                                  | `/todo Remember to buy milk`                   |
 | `/write`       | Directly prompt the writer agent                                 | `/write The wizard casts a spell`              |
 | `/storyboard`  | Generate storyboard images for the last Game Master message      | `/storyboard`                                 |

+- **Slash commands bypass the decision agent** and directly invoke the relevant tool or agent.
+- **Normal chat input is classified automatically** as dice roll, search, or story continuation.

 ---